-We may close your account
+We may close your investment

-We may choose to close your YouWealth account in certain circumstances to meet our legal obligations.
-We will contact you before we do this.
+We may choose to close your YouWealth investment in certain circumstances to meet our legal obligations, regulatory requirements or guidance, or if you have a zero balance.
+We will give you prior notice before we do this.